 When results for a match aren't known, the scheduled time for the match is shown.

 Note that the the display is different from the Event's full match list.
 Instead of marking the winning alliance with a diamond, the focus team's alliance is marked with W, L, or T for win, loss or tie, respectively.

-The match detail view shows info about the teams involved in the match, including their win/loss/tie record and ranking data (when official data is available and current).
+The match detail view shows info about the teams involved in the match, including their win/loss/tie record and ranking data.

 As experienced teams know, record and ranking are no substitute for informed scouting data, but this is handy for giving remote spectators some idea of what to expect from upcoming matches.